How to Build Credit in College in 5 Steps

 3. Practice good credit habits

 When it comes to being a credit cardholder, avoiding mistakes plays a huge role in determining your credit score.
 This is just as important as practicing good credit habits.
-When using your credit card, do your best to be aware of and avoid financial mistakes
+When using your credit card, do your best to be aware of and avoid these financial mistakes

 5. Keep an eye on your account